 Linocut illustration is a print design (opens in new tab) technique that's similar to woodcut printing, but using a sheet of linoleum instead of wood.
 Essentially, you cut away the parts of linoleum where you want to leave the white of the page, and keep the parts you want to be inked.
 The linoleum is then inked with a roller to create the print.

 Linocut is a fantastic medium to work in: it's easy to learn and inexpensive to print at home or in your studio.
 The process of cutting and printing lino has the effect of simplifying your natural style.
 This often leads to the creation of very strong, simple and graphic work, whether it be in the use of a limited palette or the illustrators use of line and form.
 You can wile away many a happy hour carving the lino, awaiting the excitement and expectation when you lift up the first print.
-To make your own prints, see our guide to lino printmaking.
+To make your own prints, see our guide to lino printmaking (opens in new tab), or see our woodcut printmaking guide if you fancy using wood.

 Check out these brilliant examples of linocut illustration – hopefully they'll inspire you to try the technique for yourself.